Case Closed: Captured in Her Eyes

-Case Closed: Captured in Her Eyes, known as Detective Conan: Captured in Her Eyes (名探偵コナン 瞳の中の暗殺者, Meitantei Conan: Hitomi no Naka no Ansatsusha) in Japan, is a Japanese anime feature film based on the Case Closed series.
-It was released on December 29, 2009 in the United States.
+Case Closed: Captured in Her Eyes, known as Detective Conan: Captured in Her Eyes (名探偵コナン 瞳の中の暗殺者, Meitantei Conan: Hitomi no Naka no Ansatsusha) in Japan, is a 2000 Japanese animated mystery film and the fourth feature film based on the Case Closed series.
+It was directed by Kenji Kodama and released on April 22, 2000 in Japan and December 29, 2009 in the United States.
 This film achieved a box office income of 2.5 billion Japanese yen.

 Plot

-Ran has a flashback of Shinichi taking her to the fountain at Tropical Land, the local amusement park.
-Conan (using Shinichi’s voice) calls Ran in a phone booth and she asks if they could go back to Tropical Land.
-The Detective Boys passes by causing Conan to quickly hang up.

-The kids have come up with a new riddle but Conan solves it easily.
-Genta tries to cross a busy street, but policeman Osamu Narasawa stops him and advises the kids to wait for the next green light.
+In the flashback, Shinichi Kudo taking Ran Mouri to the fountain at Tropical Land, the local amusement park.
+In the present, Conan Edogawa (using Shinichi's voice) calls Ran in a phone booth and she asks if they could go back to Tropical Land.
+The Detective Boys passes by causing Conan to quickly hang up and have come up with a new riddle but Conan solves it easily.
+Genta Kojima tries to cross a busy street, but policeman named Osamu Narasawa stops him and advises the Detective Boys and Conan to wait for the next green light.
 When they finish crossing, Conan turns to see a mysterious man with an umbrella shoot Osamu.
 The man runs, and Conan attempts to give chase but is unable to.
 When Conan asks Osamu if he knew who shot him, the man grabs for his notebook and succumbs to his injuries.

 The Detective Boys is taken to a police conference because they were witnesses to the crime.
-However, the conference goes nowhere as Ayumi, Mitshuiko, and Genta disagree on how the culprit looked.
-Conan states that the culprit's raincoat and umbrella were both a shade of gray, remembering that the umbrella was in their right hand, proving that the culprit was left-handed, as the gun was shot with the left.

-Later, a woman in a garage finds Detective Shiba shot to death, who was holding his police notebook in his right hand.
-The following morning, Kogoro asks Megure for more details, but Megure hangs up, saying that he is busy.
-Megure is shown talking to Santos, saying that the information only the two of them know must remain a secret.
+However, the conference goes nowhere as Ayumi Yoshida, Mitsuhiko Tsuburaya, and Genta disagree on how the killer looked.
+Conan states that the killer's raincoat and umbrella were both a shade of gray, remembering that the umbrella was in their right hand, proving that the killer was left-handed, as the gun was shot with the left.
+Later, a woman in a garage finds detective named Shiba shot to death, who was holding his police notebook in his right hand.
+The following morning, Kogoro asks Juzo Megure for more details, but Megure hangs up, saying that he is busy.
+Megure is shown talking to Ninzaburou Shiratori, saying that the information only the two of them know must remain a secret.

-Shiratori’s sister later has a party to bless her marriage.
+Shiratori's sister later has a party to bless her marriage.
 When Kogoro sees Megure again, he tries to get info, but Megure remains silent.
-Conan realizes that Meguire may know something that is kept confidential.
-Kogoro and Conan later try to blackmail Takagi using the info that Takagi likes Sato.
+Conan realizes that Megure may know something that is kept confidential.
+Kogoro and Conan later try to blackmail Wataru Takagi using the info that Takagi likes Miwako Sato.
 Takagi tells Kogoro and Conan that the second victim held his notebook during his dying moments, something not mentioned to the media.
 Shiratori appears and tells Kogoro that all the info he will be getting, and that he "need not to know."
 Conan thinks of the words and fears the killer may be associated to the police force, or the entire force itself.